-Everyone can be moody, we all wake up some days with no clue as to what’s wrong, yet narcissists can be extremely moody, turning hot and cold without any true reason, leaving those around them confused and often believing it was something they did to the narcissist.
+Everyone can be moody.
+We all wake up some days with no clue as to what’s wrong, yet narcissists can be extremely moody, turning hot and cold without any true reason, leaving those around them confused and often believing it was something they did to the narcissist.

-They are extremely self-centred and self-entitled their needs always come first.
-People do sometimes put their needs first, yet they will often try to fit in with or help support others, narcissistic people will only do this if they have something to gain.
+They are extremely self-centred, and self-entitled their needs always come first.
+People do sometimes put their needs first, yet they will often try to fit in with or help support others; narcissistic people will only do this if they have something to gain.

-They can be extremely unreliable, they will often promise things and rarely deliver, often saying they never promised in the first place, some people do generally forget from time to time, but they will apologise, narcissists will just twist all the facts so they are not accountable and it’s all your fault.
-They do not care for the consequences of their actions, and they will blame all others if something doesn’t go their way, even if they were totally or partly to blame, they would not accept any responsibility.
+They can be extremely unreliable; they will often promise things and rarely deliver, often saying they never promised in the first place, some people do generally forget from time to time, but they will apologise; narcissists will just twist all the facts so they are not accountable and it’s all your fault.
+They do not care for the consequences of their actions, and they will blame all others if something doesn’t go their way; even if they were totally or partly to blame, they would not accept any responsibility.

-In the home, they can be completely different, to that charming character when out and about, that character you first meet, so it can be incredibly hard, to tell people who they indeed are, as those around them only see the narcissists good side.
+In the home, they can be completely different, to that charming charismatic￼character when out and about, that character you first meet, so it can be incredibly hard, to tell people who they indeed are, as those around them only see the narcissists good side.

-They can pretend to love others and, care, have empathy, the closer you watch them, you’ll notice they are copying learned traits, and it’s all the admiration face to gain attention, which when they feel their needs are no longer being met, their envious face will appear.
+They can pretend to love others and care, have empathy, the closer you watch them, you’ll notice they are copying learned traits, and it’s all the admiration face to gain attention, which when they feel their needs are no longer being met, their envious face will appear.

-They are extremely impatient, watch how they react if the food takes a long time in a fast-food restaurant, if someone doesn’t give them the correct order, if they are kept waiting by others, they believe they are special and deserve special treatment, we can all be impatient when in a rush, however narcissists once that mask slips will nearly always be impatient.
+They are extremely impatient, watch how they react if the food takes a long time in a fast-food restaurant if someone doesn’t give them the correct order if they are kept waiting by others, they believe they are special and deserve special treatment, we can all be impatient when in a rush, however, narcissists once that mask slips will nearly always be impatient.

 They are very easily annoyed when things don’t go their way.
 They seem unable to take on board others opinions or advice.